6 Science-Backed Benefits of Pyramid Sets for BIG Results

 The Spin-off – Blast Off Pyramid Sets

 You see, there’s another form of pyramid training which rarely gets talked about.
 But, it’s actually my favorite.
 I call it the Blast Off method.
 You go up in weight and down in reps each set until the last set, where you go higher rep and higher weight.
+Basically, you are working up to one top (or working) set.

 All of the sets prior to the top set should not be challenging.
 You are really just getting yourself prepared for the final set.
 The top set should be at or near failure.
-On this last set, you blast off and go all out.
+On this last set, you blast off and go close to all out.
 The reps should be higher than on your previous warm-up set.

 Let me give you an example.
 Let’s say you want to use this method with the dumbbell bench press.
 You’re targeting the 100 pound dumbbells as your top set.
 It might look like this: